jugne/stratigraphic-ranges/README.md

 #### Sampling data
 Sampling at present and through time is allowed, as well as having sampled ancestors.
 The data is the time and uncertainty of these samples.

-#### Stratigraphic ranges
+##### Stratigraphic ranges
 The range of taxa (species or host) is represented by two nodes marking its beginning and end.
-Data and time uncertainty can be associated with both these nodes.
-Same taxa samples in between are integrated out by the model.
+Data and time uncertainty can be associated with either of these nodes.
+Same taxa samples in between are integrated out by the model and are not needed.